gekatateam/neptunus/docs/CONFIGURATION.md

 > Configuration examples are shown in the form accepted/returned by the [CLI utility](CLI.md).
 A form in which the configuration is stored depends on a storage.

 Pipeline settings are not directly related to event processing, these parameters are needed for the engine:
- - **id** - Pipeline identificator.
+ - **id** - Pipeline identifier.
 Must be unique within a storage.
  - **lines** - Number of parallel streams of pipeline processors.
-It can be useful in cases, when events are consumed and produced faster than they are transformed in one stream.
+This can be useful in cases where events are consumed and produced faster than they are transformed in a single stream.
  - **run** - Should engine starts pipeline at daemon startup.
  - **buffer** - Buffer size of channels connecting a plugins.
  - **consistency** - Pipeline consistency mode; `soft` by default, `hard` mode will be added in future releases.
  - **log_level** - Pipeline log level.
 Overrides application log level setting for concrete pipeline and it's plugins.

 > [!IMPORTANT]
-> Processors scaling can reduce performance if the lines cumulatively process events faster than outputs send them (because of channels buffers overflow).
-You should test it first before use it in production.
+> Processors scaling can reduce performance if the lines cumulatively process events faster than outputs can send them (due to channels buffer overflow).
+You should test this thoroughly before using it in production.

 Settings example:
 ```toml